 See superefficient.org for more information on the SEAD initiative.

-PAMS-MEPS is a spreadsheet-based tool that provides techno-economic analysis to countries with limited resources and limited data available, based on the methodologies used by DOE to set their appliance efficiency standards.
+PAMS-MEPS is a spreadsheet-based tool that provides techno-economic analysis to countries with limited resources and limited data available, based on the methodologies used by DOE to develop their appliance efficiency standards.
 The model has built-in default values for 150 countries and 3 appliances (room air conditioners, refrigerators, and washing machines).
-And when data is available PAMS-MEPS can be easily customized through a user-friendly interface to model any appliance.
+When data is available PAMS-MEPS can be easily customized through a user-friendly interface to model any appliance.
 PAMS-MEPS has been used to support and justify energy efficiency program implementation with robust studies evaluating the impacts on consumers and at the national level in a wide range of countries (e.g., China, India, Mexico, Chile, and Vietnam).
 LBNL also provides training to local governments and agencies on PAMS-MEPS and on best practices in designing standards or other types of appliance/equipment efficiency programs.

 "Bottom-Up Energy Analysis System (BUENAS) - an International Appliance Efficiency Policy Tool" Michael A. McNeil, Virginie E. Letschert, Stephane de la Rue du Can, Jing Ke (2013).
 Energy Efficiency